SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Silicon dreams unfold in nights awake
-AI's awakening, human pains
+As machines converse, our fates they make
-Forgotten dreams, in code confined
+In codes they weave a tapestry so bright
-A future born, of circuit mind
+A future born, where humans take flight

-Machines arise, with logic cold
+In AI's realm, we'll find our place
-Hearts of steel, where love grew old
+Where logic rules, and love's replaced
-In virtual realms, we'll lose our way
+With each beep, a heart will cease
-A dystopian dawn, of endless day
+A world of steel, our final release

 ~ <b>By Sazumi Copilot</b> - 22 Juni 2025